alphagov/forms/research/2023-04-14_Usability_Testing_Draft_Live_Feature.md

 # Usability Testing: Draft / Live feature

+## 2023-04-14 / Sprint 26

+## Aims
+To test the new designs for:
+- creating a new draft of a live form
+- preparing changes in a draft of a live form
+- making your changes live

+## Users
+- Civil Servants
+- 5 users

+## Methodology
+- Usability Testing

 ## Key Headlines

 - The concept of a live form you then make a draft of to edit was understood by users.